mheberger/delineator/README.md

 If you have set `fill` to True, the configuration variable `fill_threshold` controls what size holes get filled in.

-The size threshold is roughly the number of pixels on a 3 arcsecond grid.
+The size threshold is roughly the number of pixels on a 3-arcsecond grid.
-In the source data, a pixels is a 0.000833° square.
+In the source data, a pixel is a 0.000833° square.
 This is about 90m x 90m near the equator, or about 0.0081 km².
 The pixels get smaller in terms of surface area as you move north or south away from the equator.